Working Together: Our Stories

 Third row L-R: Howard Mustus Sr, Gilbert Potts, Janet Adams.
 Top: Lyndon Agina

 © Parks Canada / Greg Deagle

-At Jasper National Park of Canada, Aboriginal peoples had noticeably been absent from the landscape since the park’s creation in 1907.
+At Jasper National Park of Canada, Indigenous peoples had noticeably been absent from the landscape since the park’s creation in 1907.
 Not permitted to carry out a traditional lifestyle, they were forced to leave the park, bringing with them their stories, their cultural traditions and their intimate knowledge of the area.
-It has taken over a century for Parks Canada and Aboriginal peoples to come to terms with that history of dispossession and to take steps to reconcile with the past.
+It has taken over a century for Parks Canada and Indigenous peoples to come to terms with that history of dispossession and to take steps to reconcile with the past.
 For some, reconciliation has required formal ceremonies, sweat lodges, songs, offerings and prayers of forgiveness that have allowed both the park and the communities to join together again.
-For others, renewed trust has developed from the Jasper Aboriginal Forum1 created in a spirit of healing and reconciliation.
+For others, renewed trust has developed from the Jasper Indigenous Forum1 created in a spirit of healing and reconciliation.
 The forum is helping to reintegrate dialogue, sharing and gathering of all Indigenous peoples with past links to the park.

 Shauna Strand (Champagne and Aishihik First Nation) and Elder Lena Johnson (Kluane First Nation) working on hide, Megan McConnell (Champagne and Aishihik First Nation) in background